republik/plattform/src/components/Chart/Lines.docs.md

 ## Areas

 Use a `area` column base name with `_lower` and `_upper` data to display areas.
-This is similair to the confidence intervals, but without opacity.
+This is similair to the confidence intervals, but without middle line.
+Defaults to opaque.
+Use `areaOpacity` to define a custom value.

 ```react
 <div>